p4lang/p4c/backends/ebpf/psa/README.md

 The `skb->priority` is used to interact between eBPF programs and `TC qdisc`.
 A user can configure different QoS behaviors via TC CLI and send a packet from PSA pipeline to a specific QoS class identified by `skb->priority`.

+**XDP-based design**

+Packets from the XDP egress program attached to BPF_DEVMAP are directly sent out to the egress port.
+There is no equivalent of Buffering & Queueing Engine in the XDP-based design.

 ### RECIRCULATE

+**TC-based design**

 The purpose of `RECIRCULATE` is to transfer packet processing back from the Egress Deparser to the Ingress Parser.

 In order to implement `RECIRCULATE` we assume the existence of `PSA_PORT_RECIRCULATE` ports.
 Therefore, packet recirculation is simply performed by invoking `bpf_redirect()` to the `PSA_PORT_RECIRCULATE` port with `BPF_F_INGRESS` flag to enforce processing a packet by the Ingress pipeline.

+**XDP-based design**

+The RECIRCULATE path is not supported by the XDP-based design.

 ## Metadata